odow/SDDP.jl/docs/src/tutorial/first_example.md

 worth explaining.

 In order to solve a model using SDDP, we need to define a valid lower bound for every subproblem.
 (See REF for details.)
-In this example, the least-cost solution is to meet demand entirely from the hydro-generator, incurring a cost of \\\$0/MWh.
+In this example, the least-cost solution is to meet demand entirely from the hydro generator, incurring a cost of \\\$0/MWh.
 Therefore, we set `objective_bound=0.0`.

 Now we need to define build each subproblem using a mix of JuMP and SDDP.jl syntax.